DileepKumarMantena/Hospatil_Management/README.md

 Project Setup:
 clone the repo
- then npm install
+ then do  npm install
- npm start
+  then do npm start